mikeCre8/SQL_workshop/README.md

 # SQL_workshop

 A set of excercises for a workshop regarding MySQL<br>
-WITH MY ANSWERS, THIS IS NOT A TEMPLATE<br>
+There are two files, one to practice SELECT and the other to practice JOIN<p>

-There are two files, one to practice SELECT and the other to practice JOIN
+WITH MY ANSWERS, THIS IS NOT A TEMPLATE !!!<br>